kanies89/Kodilla---Module_15.6_Task_1/README.md

-# Kodilla---Module_15.6_Task_1
+# Scikit-learn-GridSearchCV

+Python / Jupyter notebook
-Python / NumPy / Pandas / Matplotlib / Seaborn / Scikit-learn / Jupyter Notebook
+libraries: NumPy / Pandas / Matplotlib / Seaborn / Scikit-learn

 Pipeline / Model difference.
-Aplication of GridSearchCV for hyperparameters
+Aplication of GridSearchCV for hyperparameters and evaluation of the models.